 Entry requirements: A minimum of 14 credits from NCEA Level 2 Achievement Standards.

-Course summary: This course is suitable for all students who have studied a full NCEA Level 2 Mathematics course.

-Topics covered will include some or all of: Time Series, Bivariate data, Statistics, Probability and

-Probability Distributions

-Assessment: Internal assessment up to 12 credits, external assessment up to 8 credits not allowed to be used as calculators during any assessments

-Equipment: NZQA approved Graphics calculator - compulsory and a laptop is compulsory.
-Mobile phones are
+Credits: Up to 16 Level 3 credits Course summary: This course is suitable for all students who have studied a full NCEA Level 2 Mathematics course.
+Topics covered will include some or all of: Time Series, Bivariate data, Statistical Inference, Probability concepts and Probability Distributions Assessment: Internal assessment up to 18 credits, external assessment up to 8 credits Equipment: NZQA approved Graphics calculator - compulsory and a laptop is compulsory.
+Mobile phones are not allowed to be used as calculators during any assessments Cost: Resources/Workbooks up to approximately \$30